 Enduro racing is one of the things that is driving frame-based storage innovation.
 Racers have time to think about getting the stuffy and cumbersome gear off of their bodies while climbing transition stages in body armor and full face helmets.
 They try to carry as little gear as possible, want all of it to be light and neatly packable, and prefer that it all stay on the bike someplace.
 The race organization takes care of first aid, food, and water, leaving racers to pack the most vital items to repair flat tires and broken bits.

-We recently collected all of the stash tools we could find, continuing the endless quest for a bagless ride.
+We recently collected all of the on-bike stash tools we could find, continuing the endless quest for a bagless ride.
 There are some unique and innovative options below.

 Lashed and stashed on the frame or saddle